tensorlakeai/indexify/docs/docs/index.md

 # Indexify

-## Multi-Modal Structured Extraction and Real Time Indexing for Large Language Models Applications
+## Production Ready Multi-Modal Compute Engine for Large Language Models Applications

 Indexify is a reactive structured extraction engine for un-structured data such as PDFs, raw text, audio and video.